sutta » mn » Majjhima Nikāya 67

 Imāni kho, bhikkhave, cattāri bhayāni, idhekacce puggale imasmiṁ dhammavinaye agārasmā anagāriyaṁ pabbajite pāṭikaṅkhitabbānī”ti.

-These are the four dangers that a gentleman who goes forth from the lay life to homelessness in this teaching and training should anticipate.”
+These are the four dangers that a person who gone forth from the lay life to homelessness in this teaching and training should anticipate.”

 Idamavoca bhagavā.